PSEMPIRE/T2/README.md

 # Webhook Listener for Automated Testing and Reporting

-## Overview

 This Webhook Listener is designed to listen for GitHub pull request events and, when triggered, automatically clones the django repository, run tests, generate a coverage report along with test report and post the results back to the PR as a comment.
-This process ensures that developers receive instant feedback on their pull requests with test results and coverage.
+This process ensures that developers receive instant feedback on their pull requests with test results and coverage.---
 ---
 ## Prerequisites

 - **Python 3.7+**